 Artificial Neural networks are designed to take several binary inputs to give a binary output.
 Professor Frank Rosenblatt was the first one to use neural networks.

 Artificial Neural Networks (ANN) – Some background

 As per Dr. Robert Hecht-Nielsen, the inventor of one of the first neuron computer, ANN is “A computing system made up of a number of simple, highly connected processing elements, which process information by their dynamic state response to external inputs.”

 AILabPage defines – Artificial neural networks (ANNs) as “A complex computer code written with a number of simple, highly interconnected processing elements which is inspired by human biological brain structure for simulating human brain working & processing data (Information) models“.
 Point to note, it’s way different than traditional computer program though.

-The human brain needs much smaller data set when processing or classifying data sets as compared to computer simulation (neural networks) to learn patterns and captioning images.
-Human brain so powerful and step ahead of superfast terminology when we need to identify images, handwriting, speaking different languages and watching videos to understand & re-create them.
+The human brain needs a much smaller data set when processing or classifying data sets as compared to computer simulation (neural networks) to learn patterns and captioning images.
+The human brain so powerful and step ahead of superfast terminology when we need to identify images, handwriting, speaking different languages and watching videos to understand & re-create them.
 For machine same skills are very complex but ANNs are making it possible now.
-For humans, understanding the brain is easy by using their own brain though.
+For humans, understanding the brain is easy by using their own brains though.